bradenaw/juniper/README.md

 [![Go 1.18](https://github.com/bradenaw/juniper/actions/workflows/go1.18.yml/badge.svg)](https://github.com/bradenaw/juniper/actions/workflows/go1.18.yml)
 [![Fuzz](https://github.com/bradenaw/juniper/actions/workflows/fuzz.yml/badge.svg)](https://github.com/bradenaw/juniper/actions/workflows/fuzz.yml)

-Juniper is a library of extensions to the Go standard library using generics, including containers.
+Juniper is a library of extensions to the Go standard library using generics, including containers, iterators, and streams.

 - `container/tree` contains a `Map` and `Set` that keep elements in sorted order.
 They are implemented using a B-tree, which performs better than a binary search tree.